Rev. Sandi Anthony

 Michelle’s employment history includes many years working as an administrative assistant, including the office administrator for a Zions Bank subsidiary and, most recently, as an administrative assistant to the Division Chair in the Business Resource Center at Salt Lake Community College.
 She also spent 12 years working in a family business, which was a small hardware store in Idaho.

 Michelle has spent most of her years in Boise, Idaho and Salt Lake City, Utah.
-She has three adult children and two grandchildren living in the Intermountain West area.
+She has three adult children and three grandchildren living in the Intermountain West area.
 Her pastimes include practicing yoga, hiking the local mountains and traveling whenever and wherever the opportunity arises.